 OM2: Is a 50/125μm fiber standardized to support 10 Gigabit Ethernet applications at 82 meters, but typically used for 1 Gigabit Ethernet applications in Short-Haul Networks, Local Area Networks (LANs) & Private Networks.

 OM1 and OM2 fiber cables are both orange jacket and the only way to differentiate them is to carefully read the cable marks.

 OM3: Is 50/125μm optimized fiber, which means it works with laser based equipment that uses fewer modes of light.
 OM3 fiber runs 10G Ethernet applications at 300 meters, and has been improved run 40G and 100G Ethernet applications for 100 meters with MPO connectors.

-OM4: Is the highest level of multimode fiber.
+OM4: It was the highest level of multimode fiber, since the OM5 Standard was born in the ISO/IEC JTC 1 in October 2016.
 It also has a 50μm core but is enhanced to run 10G Ethernet up to 550 and 40G and 100G up to 150 meters with MPO connectors.
 Is commonly used High-Speed Networks: Data Centers, Financial Centers & Corporate Campuses.

 Both OM3 and OM4 fiber are blue jacketed, so the only way to differentiate them was to read the marks in the cable jacket, until Erika Violet color was standardized for OM4 cables in order to help technicians to recognize them easily.